Ramsey, Paper, Scissors: Proposer's winning strategy

 Recall also that we organized the periods into {\it epochs} $I_k\subseteq\{1,\ldots, n/6\}$ of decreasing order $|I_k| = \varepsilon_k n$ satisfying $\sum \varepsilon_k = 1/6$.
 We will pick $\varepsilon_k$ to satisfy $\varepsilon_k \ge 1/\log n$ if $n$ is sufficiently large.
 The vertices of an epoch we called $U_k=\{u_i\}_{i\in I_k}$ and $V_k = \{v_i\}_{i\in I_k}$.
 We define $P_k$ to be the average of $p_i$ over all $i\in I_k$.
 Finally, we define $o_k$ to be the \textit{open density} inside $V_k$ at the end of epoch $k-1$; formally, if $i^*$ is the maximum $i \in I_{k-1}$, then we define

-The main result that we need is the following theorem of Shearer\footnote{Shearer's bound is of the form $\alpha(G) \geq n f(d)$ with $f(d) =(1+o(1))\log d/d$, and one can check that $f(d) \geq 2\log d/(3 d)$ for all $d$.}~\cite{Sh1}, improving by a constant factor earlier work of Ajtai, Koml\'os, and Szemer\'edi~\cite{AjKoSz}. \begin{thm} If $G$ is a triangle-free graph on $n$ vertices and with average degree $d$, then
+The main result that we need is the following theorem of Shearer\footnote{Shearer's bound is of the form $\alpha(G) \geq n f(d)$ with $f(d) =(1+o(1))\log d/d$, and one can check that $f(d) \geq 2\log d/(3 d)$ for all $d$.}~\cite{Sh1}, improving by a constant factor earlier work of Ajtai, Koml\'os, and Szemer\'edi~\cite{AjKoSz}.
+As usual, $\alpha(G)$ denotes the order of the largest independent set in $G$. \begin{thm} If $G$ is a triangle-free graph on $n$ vertices and with average degree $d$, then

 \end{thm}

 We first show, using Theorem \ref{thm:aks}, that if $P_k$ is too small for a given epoch, Proposer wins in this epoch immediately.

 \begin{lem} Suppose that for some $k$, we have